truaxki/ADK-demo/readme.md

+# ADK Testing Repository

+The purpose of this repository is to test Google's Agent Development Kit and explore tool integrations.

-# Weather & Search Agent Tutorial
+## Weather & Search Agent Demo

 A simple demonstration agent built with the Agent Development Kit (ADK) that can provide weather information and web search results.